ibraheemcisse/ioc-labs-ecommerce/README.md

 I built identical functionality four times to answer one question: **How do infrastructure choices affect cost, complexity, and capability?**

-Each stage ran for approximately 1 day—just long enough to deploy, test, understand, and tear down before moving to the next.
+Each stage ran for approximately 1 day just long enough to deploy, test, understand, and tear down before moving to the next.

 ```
 Stage 1: Single EC2 Instance        →  1 day  →  $0.40 in credits